-Aéropostale flies high in the world of youth fashion.
-The retailer operates more than 1,100 mostly mall-based stores under the Aéropostale and P.S. from Aéropostale (for kids) banners in 50 US states, Puerto Rico, and Canada.
-Aéropostale stocks the usual teen outerwear (jeans, T-shirts, accessories), mostly under the Aéropostale and Aéro names.
-It designs and sources its own merchandise so that it can quickly respond to trends.
-The Aéropostale name originated from a 1920s airmail firm, Compagnie Generale Aéropostale.
-The brand was created by R.H.
-Macy & Co. as a private label in the 1980s and later became a specialty store concept.
+Despite it name, Aéropostale is more mall-based than mail-based.
+It operates more than 800 mostly mall-based stores under the Aéropostale and P.S. from Aéropostale (for kids) banners in 50 US states, Puerto Rico, and Canada.
+It stocks the usual teen outerwear (jeans, T-shirts, accessories), mostly under the Aéropostale and Aéro names.
+The retailer designs and sources its own merchandise so that it can quickly respond to trends, but has been struggling in a competitive environment in the aftermath of the US recession.
+In 2016, Aéropostale filed for Chapter 11 bankruptcy protection.

 As part of its financial restructuring efforts, the chain will close 113 US stores and all 41 stores in Canada.
 Aéropostale lost money for 13 straight quarters before entering bankruptcy proceedings.
 The firm expects the bankruptcy to be a relatively brief six-month stint.
 It is also seeking potential buyers.
 In June 2016, the company received United States Bankruptcy Court for the Southern District of New York has given final approval for the Company to access $160 million in debtor in-possession (DIP) financing provided by Crystal Financial LLC